kora-projects/kora-docs/mkdocs/docs/en/documentation/container.md

 Components for a dependency container can also be looked up in external modules from third-party dependencies.
 A module refers to the interface that contains the factory methods.
-Kora does not automatically search for modules from external dependencies as some other DI solutions do.
+`Kora` does not automatically search for modules from external dependencies as some other DI solutions do.
-This allows the developer to precisely control and realize which dependencies are used in their application and to avoid from initializing a lot of unnecessary dependencies and thus degrading the application's performance.
+This lets the developer precisely control which dependencies are used in the application and avoid initializing unnecessary components.

 All required external modules from dependencies must be connected explicitly in the interface marked with the `@KoraApp` annotation through inheritance:

+Such a module can be declared in any interface: in a third-party library, in a separate project module, or next to `@KoraApp` itself.
+The important part is that the `@KoraApp` interface explicitly connects it through inheritance.

 ===! ":fontawesome-brands-java: `Java`"